Resignation Acceptance Letter and Email Examples for Employers

 Keep final pay and benefits wording careful

-Mention that HR will provide details about final pay, unused leave, benefits and documents.
-Avoid promising amounts or dates until payroll and HR have confirmed them.
+Mention that HR will provide details about final pay, unused leave, benefits and any required documents.
+Avoid promising specific amounts or dates until payroll and HR have confirmed them.

 See safer wording